 Open the Snappic Mac Print Server app under Standard Config, and click Configure.

-In the configuration window navigate to Page Attributes and select the desired size (6x4 in our case) and Save
+In the configuration window navigate to Page Attributes and select the desired size (6x4 in our case) and Save- If the strip size option is missing, connect the iPad to the WCM Wi-Fi network, open a browser to

 Strips (2x6 Cut) Print Setup: